ramachandrajr/redmi-remove-bloatware/README.md

 2. `chmod +x rm_mi_bloatware.sh`
 3. `./rm_mi_bloatware.sh`

 and all will be cleared out.

-If you have any comments put it on
+If you feel there can be some good changes, send some pull requests.